spectre359/JsonToCSharp/README.md

 # JsonToCSharp
 Simple app to create c# classes from json strings.
-Could easily be expanded to upload json files.
+It's a POC project so it can be easily expanded and improved.
+Be sure to change the AppendFile path in RuntimeTextTemplate1.tt or even create a parameter for it.